 Software applications can embody a vast spectrum of different technologies, fill many different purposes, and contain a wide array of complexity.
 Therefore, the amount of time and resources required to test an application also varies significantly.
 Applications with many features and functions generally require more time to test than applications with simple functionality.
 Also, certain software technologies such as the language an app is written in and which software constructs are used, determine which experience, tools, skills, and amount of information gathering is required to complete an effective evaluation.

-The duration of an AST is also impacted by the depth of testing and assurances that an organization requires to satisfy its risk requirements.
+The duration of an Application Pentest is also impacted by the depth of testing and assurances that an organization requires to satisfy its risk requirements.
 Black-box testing is closest to simulating a real-world cyberattack environment, but requires time for information to be gathered manually by the penetration testing organization.
 In white-box testing, full information including source-code is disclosed to the penetration testing entity, allowing source code to be manually reviewed for potential exploitability, however this manual review of code is also time intensive.

 A grey-box pentest achieves a good balance by increasing the efficiency of a black-box test by providing some information beforehand, thus allowing an engagement to approach the depth of a white-box approach.
 In most cases, grey and white-box testing may include "credentialed" testing, in which account credentials are provided to penetration testers to simulate an insider attack.
 Credentialed testing may increase the testing process's efficiency by honing focus on critical aspects of an application.